LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtdoc.rst.txt

-The ``lgtdoc/xml`` directory contains several ready to use Bash and PowerShell scripts for converting the XML documenting files into final formats including (X)HTML, PDF, Markdown, and reStructuredText (for use with Sphinx), or plain text files.
+The ``lgtdoc/xml`` directory contains several ready to use Bash and PowerShell scripts for converting the XML documenting files into final formats including (X)HTML, PDF, Markdown, and reStructuredText (for use with Sphinx), and plain text files.
 The scripts are described in their ``man`` pages and made available in the system path by default.
-See also the ``lgtdoc/xml/NOTES.md`` for details, including the **required third-party software**.

 Requirements
 ------------

-This tool requirements for converting the XML files it generated to a final format are as follows:
+This tool requirements for converting the XML files it generates to a final format are as follows:

 1. Converting XML files to (X)HTML, reStructuredText, Markdown, or plain